hormoz-lab/Cell-2020-CARLIN/README.md

 This repository provides instructions and code to reproduce all results, numerics and figures from the [CARLIN paper](https://doi.org/10.1016/j.cell.2020.04.048):

-> S. Bowling, D. Sritharan, F. G. Osorio, M. Nguyen, P. Cheung,
+> S. Bowling*, D. Sritharan*, F. G. Osorio, M. Nguyen, P. Cheung,
-A. Rodiguez-Fraticelli, S. Patel, W-C. Yuan, Y. Fujiwara, B. E. Li, S. H. Orkin,
+A. Rodriguez-Fraticelli, S. Patel, W-C. Yuan, Y. Fujiwara, B. E. Li, S. H. Orkin,
 S. Hormoz, F. D. Camargo.
-"An engineered CRISPR/Cas9 mouse line for simultaneous readout of lineage histories and gene expression profiles in single cells."
+"An Engineered CRISPR/Cas9 Mouse Line for Simultaneous Readout of Lineage Histories and Gene Expression Profiles in Single Cells."
 Cell (2020), https://doi.org/10.1016/j.cell.2020.04.048
->

 The instructions will walk you through how to (i) download relevant software and data, (ii) constitute processed files from raw data, (iii) invoke the CARLIN pipeline and other software to produce results, and finally (iv) regenerate figures and reproduce numerics from the paper.